 You can’t quite customize the workspace for this, but it’s so fast that you won’t have trouble figuring out the ropes sooner rather than later.

-Because of the ease of use, we think it’s a great file manager for amateurs and professionals alike.
+Because of its ease of use, we think it’s a great file manager for amateurs and professionals.